 Educating doctors and nurses who see women after birth in this incredibly vulnerable time, to pay attention to words being used and asking about emotional well-being.
 I hope that things have improved slightly since having my first daughter almost 10 years ago, but I feel there is a long way to go before we appreciate and support maternal well-being.
 Thanks for reading my story and I will be supporting mums wherever I can through my work and my circle.

-I can help support emotional wellbeing though my work as Natural Health Coach.
+I can help support emotional and spiritual wellbeing though my work as Natural Health Coach.
 Check out my Work With Me page.

 Further Support: